Models of protein production along the cell cycle: an investigation of possible sources of noise: Results

 Similarly, the mean of protein concentration can also be explicitly determined.
-Before the replication, if $s$ indicates the time after the birth of the cell (i.e. $0\leq s<\tau_{R}$ ), we can determine the mean of $P_{s}/V(s)$ as a function of the mean of $M_{0}$ and $P_{0}$.
-Similarly, after the replication, the mean of $P_{s+\tau_{R}}/V(s+\tau_{R})$ (with $s$ such as $0\leq s<\tau_{D}-\tau_{R}$ ) is known as a function of the mean of $M_{\tau_{R}}$ and $P_{\tau_{R}}$.
+Before the replication, if $t$ indicates the time after the birth of the cell (i.e. $0\leq t<\tau_{R}$ ), we can determine the mean of $P(t)/V(t)$ as a function of the mean of $M(0)$ and $P(0)$.
+Similarly, after the replication, the mean of $P(t+\tau_{R})/V(t+\tau_{R})$ (with $t$ such as $0\leq t<\tau_{D}-\tau_{R}$ ) is known as a function of the mean of $M(\tau_{R})$ and $P(\tau_{R})$.
 They are given by the formula,

 with $\tau=0$ and $\eta=1$ for the case before the replication and $\tau=\tau_{R}$ and $\eta=2$ for the case after the replication.
-At equilibrium we are able to determine explicit values for $\E{P_{0}}$ and $\E{P_{\tau_{R}}}$ as a function of the parameters (see Section~\ref{subsec:S_mod2_Protein-number}).
+At steady state we are able to determine explicit values for $\E{P(0)}$ and $\E{P(\tau_{R}}$ as a function of the parameters (see Section~2.1.2 of S1~Appendix).

-As for the previous model, Equations~(\ref{eq:mod2-EMs}) and~(\ref{eq:mod2-EPs}) allow, for every gene experimentally measured in \cite{taniguchi_quantifying_2010}, to give a set of parameters $\lambda_{1}$, $\sigma_{1}$ and $\lambda_{2}$ that corresponds to it (Section~\ref{subsec:S_mod2_param} and Figure~\ref{fig:S_mode2_TableParam}).
-To determine the variance of protein concentration, simulations can be performed, but it is noticeable that we also managed to have formulas for the mRNA and protein variances.
-These formulas greatly simplify the analysis of this intermediate model (see Section~\ref{subsec:S_mod2_mRNA-number} and \ref{subsec:S_mod2_Protein-number}).
+As for the previous model, Equations~\eqref{eq:mod2-EMs} and~\eqref{eq:mod2-EPs} make it possible, for every gene experimentally measured in \cite{taniguchi_quantifying_2010}, to give a set of parameters $\lambda_{1}$, $\sigma_{1}$ and $\lambda_{2}$ that corresponds to it (Section~2.2 of S1~Appendix and S2 Fig (A)).
+To determine the variance of protein concentration, simulations can be performed, but it is noticeable that we also managed to have formulas for mRNA and protein variances.
+These formulas greatly simplify the analysis of this intermediate model (see Sections~2.1.1 and 2.1.2 of S1~Appendix).